-- 1.21 When providing an application electronically, including via the Planning Portal, the following standards must be adhered to: - File types: documents should be provided as pdf files6.
-This is to adhere to accessibility standards. - File names: each document should be accurately, logically and clearly labelled to assist in the publication of an application (e.g. Site Layout 9453_07 Rev A.pdf).
-Submissions through the Planning Portal must ensure files are named and categorised correctly. - File sizes: in order to respect relative download speeds, file sizes should be kept to no more than 10MB.
-Where large documents, such as Environmental Statements, contain multiple appendices, these should be split to individual chapters and not simply by size. - File security: documents must be provided so they are editable ('unsecured').
+- 1.20 When providing an application electronically, including via the Planning Portal, the following standards must be adhered to: - File types: documents should be provided as pdf files.
+This is to adhere to accessibility standards. - File names: each document should be accurately, logically and clearly labelled to assist in the publication of an application (e.g. Site Layout 9453\07 Rev A.pdf).
+Submissions through the Planning Portal must ensure files are named and categorised correctly. - File sizes: to support slower broadband speeds, file sizes should be kept to no more than 10MB.
+Large documents, such as Environmental Statements, should be split where necessary to individual chapters and not simply by size. - File security: documents must be provided so they are editable ('unsecured').
 This is to allow the redaction of any sensitive information prior to publication.